kiwi0202/NewRango/README.md

 # NewRango
-Old version rango got some problem!
+Old version rango got some git problem!
+Start a new one!